mrtinhnguyen/Web3CMS/TECHNICAL_OVERVIEW.md

-# Penny.io Technical Overview
+# WritingAndEarn.xyz Technical Overview

 _Version 1.0 – Prepared for GitHub publication and mirrored as an on-chain article._

-This document expands on the README by focusing on the implementation details that make Penny.io a wallet-native publishing platform.
+This document expands on the README by focusing on the implementation details that make WritingAndEarn.xyz a wallet-native publishing platform.
 It is written for engineers, protocol reviewers, and investors who want to understand how the dApp works under the hood, not as marketing collateral.

 ---